 For now this page serves to feature a glimpse into the content that appeared in Scream Magazine.
-We are hoping to expand this brief description soon and perhaps even feature full issues to view if there is enough interest.
+We are hoping to feature full issues to view if there is enough interest.
 So look out for announcements.

 If you are a previous contributor to Scream Magazine please contact us so that we can get your permission to reprint your material online.